Yuan-Feng1998/RSOS-Net-MaCVi2025/README.md

 The code will be uploaded as soon as possible.

 ### Competition Results
 The RSOS-Net has completed the competition and ranked first in the embedded obstacle segmentation competition based on USV.
-The code will be uploaded as soon as possible.

 For the leaderboard details, please visit：[https://macvi.org/leaderboard/surface/lars/embedded-challenge](https://macvi.org/leaderboard/surface/lars/embedded-challenge)